pixpark/gpupixel/docs/docs/en/custom/custom_target.md

 ## Summary

-Implementing custom output and rendering by inheriting from the `Target` class involves the following process:
+Implementing custom output and rendering by inheriting from the `Sink` class involves the following process:

-1. Create custom class inheriting from `Target`
+1. Create custom class inheriting from `Sink`
 2. Implement necessary initialization and cleanup logic
 3. Override `update` method to implement rendering logic
 4. Implement output processing as needed